 “Many of the kids we serve have a rough start in life, but they don’t let their barriers overcome them.
 They learn, adapt, and overcome,” Virginia said.

-Virginia loves working with the Medical Day Health and Autism Day Health programs because of the frequent and astounding progress she gets to witness children make.
+Virginia loves working with the Medical Childcare and Autism Day Program programs because of the frequent and astounding progress she gets to witness children make.
 She loves looking back on the progress the children she serves have made.

 “Any day I can help a family with a particular issue and help connect them to resources to make their lives a little easier is a day that reminds me of why I love my job,” said Virginia.